AbhinavPraveen/UoP-HPC-Docs/source/user-guide/resources.rst

    #SBATCH -p gpu_h100
    #SBATCH --gpus 1

-Each job must request exactly one GPU if running on this partition.
+Each job must request at least one GPU if running on this partition.

 .. _gpu_l40s_job: